MollsAndHersh/recordset.net/readme-full.md

 ## How to build

 Just run `build.bat` in the main folder.
 This will create a new folder named `release` with the compiled assembly.
 To run the unit tests as well, run `build-and-run-tests.bat` (also in the main folder).
 The `release` folder will not be created if the tests fail.
+You can also run `build-release.bat` to do all of the above **and** create a NuGet package (in the `release` folder) as well.

 ### Acknowledgements